 The GoodTherapy.org Position on Psychotropic Medication

-Medication Can be Harmful.
+Medication can be harmful.
 We recognize that medication is an important part of the therapy process for some individuals.
-However, psychotropic medications (like all drugs), do not come without potential risks or side effects.
+However, psychotropic medications, like all drugs, do not come without potential risks or side effects.
 Physical side effects from medication may include, but are not limited to, dizziness, drowsiness, changes in appetite, sleep disturbance, and/or weight gain.
 Side effects can also be emotional/psychological in presentation, including mood swings, loss of interest, or emotional numbness.
 Use of certain psychotropic medication(s) can also cause permanent damage, such as tardive dyskinesia or Parkinsonism, and may even result in death.
 One should always discuss the risks of medication use with a qualified health professional.

 The Gift of Psychotherapy

-Research has shown that therapy actually stimulates the growth of neurons and synaptic connections between neurons.
+Studies have found that treatment with psychotherapy and medication together is more effective and longer lasting than treatment with medication alone.
+Research has shown that therapy can stimulate the growth of neurons and synaptic connections between neurons.
 Medication for depression, anxiety, and other emotional problems does not do this.
-This is why therapy can heal core problems and create long-term changes, and why medication cannot.**
+This is why therapy can heal core problems and create long-term changes, and why medication alone cannot.

 Overview of Psychotropic Drugs and Mental Illness